Amateur Photographer verdict

 Frog (ACR), Nikon Z30, 1/250s, f/6.3, ISO720, 50mm, 75mm equivalent, Tim Coleman

 With regards to high-speed shooting, the ‘extended’ 11fps mode can capture up to 30 raw & JPEG pictures in a single go, all with continuous auto focus and auto exposure.
 The regular continuous high mode offers 5fps and a longer burst.
 For both modes, you’ll need patience to get shooting at full speed again.
-It’s what we expect from a beginner level camera in 2023.
+It’s what we expect from a beginner level camera these days.

 Those familiar with the image quality of the Z50 and Z fc already know what the Z30 is capable of.
 We have the same 20.9MP APS-C CMOS sensor with ISO 100-51,200 native sensitivity and 4K 30p video recording with no crops given.